siangooding/lexical_simplification/exp_embedding/README.md

   * [subimdb](corpus_embedding/subimdb) : SubIMDB
   * [word2vec](corpus_embedding/word2vec) : word2vec model (same than for fasttext)

-Once you have trained your models, you can use the main file for analysing word embeddings, `embeddings`(embeddings.py).
-All commands given as example in the file are assumed run from root folder in terminal.
+Once you have trained your models, you can use the main file for analysing word embeddings, [embeddings](./embeddings.py).
+All commands given as example in the file are assumed run from the `exp_embedding` folder.

 There are several parameters that can be set :